ratta2ii/react-redux-state-api/README.md

 4:15 | Looks like this took a turn for the worst.
 Some products have all kinds of information that others don't have.
 This will make it difficult to have a single model, and how to populate it with all of the extra information.
 Perhaps creating an array of strings, and looping through it and displaying a list item for each.

 6:38 | Still going.
 Going to cook and make dinner now.

+9:00 | started morning with a kirupa video.
+Planned to work more on capstone.
+Guess I better look at Friday project too.